Homogeneous spaces in tensor categories: Frobenius twist

-The first functor is given by $X\mapsto X^{\otimes p}$, and the second functor is described by certain cohomological functors (see \cite{C1,EO}), or equivalently by applying the semisimplification functor from $\Rep C_p$ to $\mathrm{Ver}_p$ for $\Rep_{\mathscr{C}}C_p$ viewed as a category of comodules in $\Rep C_p$ over some coalgebra, see \cite{CEO1} for more details.
+The first functor is given by $X\mapsto X^{\otimes p}$, and the second functor is described by certain cohomological functors (see \cite{C1,EO}). {An equivalent description is given by} applying the semisimplification functor from $\Rep C_p$ to $\mathrm{Ver}_p$ for $\Rep_{\mathscr{C}}C_p$ viewed as a category of comodules in $\Rep C_p$ over some coalgebra, see \cite{CEO1} for more details.

 Now let $A$ be a commutative algebra in $\mathscr{C}$.
 View $A$ as an object of $\operatorname{Rep}_{C_p}\mathscr{C}$ with trivial $C_p$ action.
 Then multiplication $A^{\otimes p}\to A$ is equivariant with respect to the $C_p$-action, and thus gives rise to a natural map: